smhr/ska-src-training-containers/README.md

 export VM=sylabs/singularity-3.0-ubuntu-bionic64 && vagrant init $VM && vagrant up && vagrant ssh
 ```

+*Note: This command needs some time to complete :smile:*

 You can check the installed version of Singularity with the following:

 ```
 singularity version
 ```

+Your version should be greater or equal than `3.0`.

 #### Singularity for MacOS X